 Federal regulations require FDIC-insured depository institutions, including the Bank, to maintain adequate capital based on the size, asset composition, and complexity of the institution.
-Generally, FDIC-insured depository institutions must maintain several minimum capital ratios: a common equity tier 1 capital to risk-based assets ratio; a tier 1 capital to risk-based assets; and a tier 1 capital to total assets leverage ratio.
+Generally, FDIC-insured depository institutions must maintain several minimum capital ratios: a common equity tier 1 capital to risk-based assets ratio; a tier 1 capital to risk-based assets ratio; a total capital to risk-based assets; and a tier 1 capital to total assets leverage ratio.
 These ratios involve complex calculations of various categories of capital and various categories of assets.
 Failure to meet minimum capital requirements can initiate certain mandates and possible additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the institution's financial condition and results of operations.